What to do:

 ⚠️ If you committed to MU before completing FAFSA, these types of requirements could prevent us from sending you an aid offer until completed.

-📉 Special Circumstances: An internal review of your special circumstances can be done by request.
+Special Circumstances: You can request an internal review of your special circumstances.
 Special circumstances typically are due to a significant change in income.

 💡If you have requested this review, it will not hold up any financial aid.